- 1 Settlements & Verdicts

 Medical Liens — Negotiated Reductions

-New York accident lawyers usually charge 1/3 legal fee of the reduced amount of the lien.
+New York accident lawyers usually pay the lien in full or charge 1/3 legal fee of the reduced amount of the lien.
 We do not charge a legal fee to negotiate a reduction of these liens.

 Following are some examples of the amounts we saved our clients: